miguelfrndz/CUDA-SVM/README.md

 # CUDA-SVM
 Example of Support Vector Machine (SVM) Classifier w/ Cross-Compilation for CUDA & CPU.
+The Pegasos method for sub-gradient optimization has been implemented.

 ## How to Compile CUDA-SVM